 - We also provide extra training sessions for girls going through puberty and beginning their menstrual cycles.
 We teach them how to make sanitary pads out of local materials because they’re not readily available.
 This training will help them from missing school!

 What is your message to young girls?

 Learn what you want – there are so many opportunities awaiting you.
 You are capable.
 There will be obstacles and as you grow older.
 You will have to juggle priorities and responsibilities, but these situations will help you to grow stronger.
 Yet, don’t think you have to go it alone.
 Seek support – networking with other women and men.
 We must be brave to express our needs.

 I encourage girls to pursue their dreams and be confident.
 Exercise your God-given leadership potential and there’s no telling how far you can go.

 Prior to joining Compassion in 2002, Agnes worked as a secondary school teacher.
 She has a Bachelor of Arts degree in education, majoring in linguistics and literature, attained at the University of Dar es Salaam in Tanzania and a diploma in education.
 Currently, she is in the process of earning a Master’s Degree of Science in governance and leadership.
 She and her husband Stanley have three children.

-Every day, children in our program are given the opportunities and support they need to thrive.
+Every day, children in our program are given the opportunities and support they need to thrive long term.
+Through leadership development opportunities, youth get the chance to develop character and leadership skills.
+We have seen these youth grow not just into effective leaders, but into great leaders.
 Because of you, their family and the child development staff at their local church, young girls and boys around the world have the potential to become strong future leaders like Agnes.

 Interview by Katy Causey, Global Program Communications Supervisor and images by Silas Irungu, Africa Regional Media Content Manager